rrryan2016/CV_conference_paper_download/ICLR2021/README.md

 # ICLR 2021

-Only download the accepted poster and oral papers, except spotlight, from OpenReview (https://openreview.net/group?id=ICLR.cc/2021/Conference#oral-presentations)
+Download the accepted poster,  oral and spotlight papers from OpenReview (https://openreview.net/group?id=ICLR.cc/2021/Conference#oral-presentations)

+Use `paper_list.txt` to download poster and oral papers, and then substitude `paper_list.txt` in python code to `Spotlight_paper_list.txt` so as to download spotlight paper.

 This work is based on https://github.com/hlhllh/download-conference-pdf/blob/main/pdf_down_openreview.py, which is originally to download all submitted paper.